Lady Slipper Scenic Byway Incorporated

 The Lady Slipper Scenic Byway, Beltrami County Highway 39 and Cass County Highway 10, was designated as a National Forest Scenic Byway in 1999.
 In 2003 a formal byway board was organized, which became a 501(c)3, and a Corridor Management Plan was developed.
 In 2005 the name “Lady Slipper Scenic Byway” was formally adopted, so named because of the abundance of the showy orchids that grow along the roadside.
 The highway takes travelers through the Chippewa National Forest, and in addition to the namesake orchids, features lakes, fishing piers, woods, resorts and campgrounds.
 Historic CCC Camp Rabideau, a National Historic Landmark which is located 7 miles south of Blackduck on this byway, is another major attraction.
 A portion of the highway is also the route of the Great River Road.

 In 2007 Beltrami County Highway Department started planning a major reconstruction project for Highway 39, to be completed in five separate stages.
 Working with the Highway Department, the all-volunteer group undertook a rescue/restoration project to prevent the namesake orchids from being destroyed by highway reconstruction.
 Because it takes about 15 years for a Showy Lady's Slipper seed to become a flowering plant, the group felt that intervention was needed.
-This project is still ongoing with orchids being transplanted to a holding area ahead of the construction and returned to the roadway after each section of construction is complete.
+Lady's slippers were removed from the road edges prior to each phase of reconstruction and returned to the roadside after that phase was completed.
+Thanks to donations and grants a major milestone was reached in 2022, with lady's slippers being returned to the final phase of completed highway reconstruction.
+However, our work is not done! in the coming years the orchids will be surveyed for how well they have survived the transplant, and "fill in" projects will be taking place.

 The byway board and partners, Beltrami County Highway Department and Chippewa National Forest, have established two interpretive sites along the route.
 One site is at the Mississippi River and features the history and geology of the area.
 The Lady's Slipper site is in Pennington and features the regional orchids and the transplant project.
 This site has an accessible boardwalk allowing those with limited mobility or using assistive devices to wander through groupings of lady's slippers and arrive at a scenic bog view.